Wander Franco Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks fourth in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 9.5 K/9, the fifth-best in the league.

-- The Yankees have the seventh-ranked team ERA among all MLB pitching staffs (3.59).
+- The Yankees have the fifth-ranked team ERA among all league pitching staffs (3.54).

-- The Yankees rank 11th in baseball in home runs allowed (33 total, one per game).
+- The Yankees allow the 10th-fewest home runs in baseball (33 total, one per game).

-- German (2-2 with a 4.46 ERA and 39 strikeouts in 34 1/3 innings pitched) gets the start for the Yankees, his seventh of the season.
+- Cole gets the start for the Yankees, his eighth of the season.
+He is 5-0 with a 1.35 ERA and 52 strikeouts in 46 2/3 innings pitched.

-- The righty's last appearance was on Monday against the Cleveland Guardians, when he went 8 1/3 innings, surrendering one earned run while allowing two hits.
+- His most recent appearance came on Tuesday against the Cleveland Guardians, when the right-hander tossed six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.